Deploy Ubuntu OKE nodes using Oracle Cloud Console

 - oke bootstrap

-The node pool will update, and new nodes will be created and initialized using your cloud-init script, as shown below.
+On saving the changes, the node pool will update, and new nodes will be created and initialized using your cloud-init script:

 Node pool updated